LekhrajShah/OUTDOOR--CASE-STUDY/README.md

 ## Key Insights

-### Insight 1: Outdoor is underperforming the Competitor Group
+### Insight 1: Outdoor's slowdown is driven by weaker Avg.
+Basket Size and Avg.
+Spend per Customer compared to previous year.

 Outdoor is compared against one aggregated Competitor Group rather than individual competitors.
 This follows the case study requirement and avoids displaying individual competitor brand performance.